Borghese Gallery & Museum - Roma,Italia. I finally made it!

 Bernardino Licinio's Portrait of his Brother's Family

 I walked passed this painting and I stopped dead in my tracks.
 I looked up and said to myself, “I know that look.”
-So I sent just the picture of her face to a few ‘Besties’ and asked them to read her expression.
+So I sent just the picture of her face to a few of my ‘Besties’ and asked them to read her expression.
 Bestie #2 was more polite and said, “I should have listened to Sister Agatha when she said, Get thee to a nunnery!”
-Bestie #1 summed it up best, “She’s straight up pissed her husband knocked her up AGAIN and left her to raise ANOTHER kid.”
-LOL Meanwhile the Mister looks like he’s wondering if dinners on the stove.
+Bestie #1 summed it up best, “She’s straight up annoyed her husband knocked her up AGAIN and doesn’t lend a hand to help raise ANOTHER kid.” 😆 Meanwhile, the Mister looks like he’s wondering if dinner’s on the stove.
 I wonder what this woman thought when she saw the painting completed.

 Antonio Canova's Venus Victrix